Some Atlantic City casinos reopen with restrictions in a changed pandemic world

-ATLANTIC CITY, New Jersey (WPVI) -- For the first time in 108 days, slot machines will beep, dice will tumble and cards will be dealt at Atlantic City's casinos Thursday as they reopen amid a coronavirus pandemic.
+"We wanted to get our employees back to work so they would have the opportunity to start putting a paycheck in their household, so for me there wasn't a yield that we weren't going to do that," Allen told 6abc.

-Gamblers will not be allowed to smoke, drink or eat anything inside the casinos.
-They will have to wear masks and have their temperatures checked.
+This is the longest Atlantic City has gone without operational casinos since legal gambling began in 1978.

-Five of the nine casinos - Hard Rock, Ocean, Resorts, Tropicana and Golden Nugget - will open their doors Thursday morning.
+Five of the nine casinos - Hard Rock, Ocean, Resorts, Tropicana and Golden Nugget - opened their doors Thursday morning.

 Three others, Caesars, Bally's and Harrah's, will reopen Friday.